yujyuj/pathfinder/README.md

 # Path Finder

-### Find a path from a starting point to a destination using two algorithms:
+### Find a path from source to destination in an unweighted graph using two algorithms:
-1. Breadth first search
+1. Breadth first search (finds the shortest path)
 2. Depth first search
 <br><br>